-A business enterprise that is first certified as eligible to receive benefits under GML Article 18-B on or after April 1, 2005, and prior to July 1, 2010, is a QEZE for each of the 10 tax years during its business tax benefit period if in those tax years the business enterprise meets the annual employment test.
+A business enterprise that is first certified as eligible to receive benefits under GML Article 18-B on or after April 1, 2005, and prior to July 1, 2010, or a business enterprise first certified between August 1, 2002, and March 31, 2005, whose operations are conducted on real property subject to a brownfield site cleanup agreement executed prior to January 1, 2006, is a QEZE during its business tax benefit period if in those tax years the business enterprise meets the annual employment test.

 Owners of qualified investment projects, and significant capital investment projects, may qualify for an extended business tax benefit period.
 See definitions below.
 To meet the employment test, the business enterprise's employment number for the tax year, both within all EZs (whether the QEZE is certified in a particular EZ or not) and in New York State, must exceed the employment number determined for the base period.